Mayssemb/FreeTube/CONTRIBUTING.md

 # Code Contributions

-## Before starting to code
+## Before You Start Coding

- Please follow these guidelines before starting to code you feature or bugfix.
+Please follow these guidelines before starting to work on a feature or bugfix:

- * If you want to implement a bugfix or feature request from an existing issue, please comment on that issue that you will work on it.
-This helps us to coordinate what needs to be done and what not.
+- If you're implementing a bugfix or feature from an existing issue, **comment on that issue** to let others know you're working on it.
+This helps avoid duplicate work and ensures better coordination.
- * If you want to implement a feature request without an existing issue, please create an issue, so we know what you are working on and discuss the feature.
+- If you're working on a new feature that doesn't have an existing issue, **create a new issue first**.
+This allows the team to discuss and track the feature.
- * For major feature implementations make sure you are able to maintain your code in the future in regard to bugs and possible code conflicts in future updates.
-Optionally you could join the [Matrix](https://matrix.to/#/+freetube:matrix.org) channel, so you will hear instantly if something needs to be worked on.
+- For major feature implementations, be prepared to **maintain your code** in the future (e.g., fixing bugs or resolving merge conflicts).
+  You can also join our [Matrix channel](https://matrix.to/#/+freetube:matrix.org) for real-time collaboration and updates.

-## Before your Pull Request
+## Before Submitting a Pull Request

-Please follow these guidelines before sending your pull request and making contributions.
+Please make sure to follow these guidelines before sending a pull request:

-* When you submit a pull request, you agree that your code is published under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html)
+- By submitting a pull request, you agree that your code will be published under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).
-* Please link the issue you are referring to.
+- Always **link the related issue** in your pull request.
-* Do not include non-free software or modules with your code.
+- Do **not include non-free software or proprietary modules** in your code.
-* Make sure your pull request is set up to merge your branch to FreeTube's development branch.
+- Ensure your pull request is set up to **merge into the `development` branch**.
-* Make sure your branch is up to date with the development branch before submitting your pull request.
+- Keep your branch **up to date** with the `development` branch before submitting your PR.
-* Stick to a similar style of code already in the project.
-Please look at current code to get an idea on how to do this.
+- Follow the **existing code style** in the project.
+Please review the current code to understand the style and conventions.
-* Follow [ES6](http://es6-features.org/) standards in your code.
-Ex: Use `let` and `const` instead of `var`.
-Do not use `function(response){//code}` for callbacks, use `(response) => {//code}`.
+- Use **ES6 standards**:
+  - Prefer `let` and `const` over `var`.
+  - Use arrow functions: `(response) => {}` instead of `function(response) {}`.
-* Comment your code when necessary.
-Follow the [JavaScript Documentation and Comments Standard](https://www.drupal.org/docs/develop/standards/javascript/javascript-api-documentation-and-comment-standards) for functions.
+- **Comment your code** where necessary.
+Follow the [JavaScript Documentation and Comments Standard](https://www.drupal.org/docs/develop/standards/javascript/javascript-api-documentation-and-comment-standards).
-* Please follow proper Vue structure when creating new code / components.
-Use existing code as well as the [Vue.js Guide](https://vuejs.org/v2/guide/) for reference.
+- Follow proper **Vue.js structure** when creating components.
+Refer to existing code and the [Vue.js Guide](https://vuejs.org/v2/guide/) for best practices.
-* Please test your code.
-Make sure new features work as well as existing core features such as watching videos or loading subscriptions.
-New features need to work with both the Local API as well as the Invidious API
+- **Test your code thoroughly**:
+  - Ensure that both new and existing features work.
+  - Confirm compatibility with both the Local API and the Invidious API.
-* Please make sure your code does not violate any standards set by our linter.
-It's up to you to make fixes whenever necessary.
-You can run `npm run lint` to check locally and `npm run lint-fix` to automatically fix smaller issues.
+- Run `npm run lint` to check for style issues, and `npm run lint-fix` to fix minor problems automatically.
-* Please limit the amount of Node Modules that you introduce into the project.
-Only include them when **absolutely necessary** for your code to work (Ex: Using nedb for databases) or if a module provides similar functionality to what you are trying to achieve (Ex: Using autolinker to create links to outside URLs instead of writing the functionality myself).
+- Only add new Node modules if **absolutely necessary**.
+For example:
+  - ✅ When a module is critical (e.g., `nedb` for database usage).
+  - ✅ When it avoids reinventing functionality (e.g., `autolinker` for URL linking).
-* Please try to stay involved with the community and maintain your code.
-We are only a handful of developers working on FreeTube in our spare time.
-We do not have time to work on everything, and it would be nice if you can maintain your code when necessary.
+- Please try to **stay involved with the community** and maintain your code.
+FreeTube is developed by a small team of volunteers, and your continued help is appreciated.

-# Setting up Your Environment
+## Setting Up Your Environment

-Check out the [wiki](https://docs.freetubeapp.io/development/getting-started/) page to learn how to set up your environment and get started.
+Refer to our [Getting Started guide](https://docs.freetubeapp.io/development/getting-started/) on the wiki for instructions on setting up your development environment.